Welcome to Rohan Bath

 Shop Address: 16 Union Passage, Bath BA1 1RE

-Bath has very beautiful Georgian Victorian buildings and Rohan Bath Shop is no exception.
-The shop is situated behind the main high street down a back alley the front of the store is very distinctive.
-Much improved now with a new fresh lick of paint.
+Rohan Bath is situated behind the main high street down a back alley the front of the shop is very distinctive.

 Diretions to our shop – If you are on foot the Rohan Bath shop is situated behind the main high street called Union Street.
 We are located at the northern end of the pedestrian only Union Passage which runs parallel and to the east of Union Street.